rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 # Reference-level explanation

-Currently, cross-crate information is written during the invocation of the `write_shared` function in [write_shared.rs](https://github.com/rust-lang/rust/blob/04ab7b2be0db3e6787f5303285c6b2ee6279868d/src/librustdoc/html/render/write_shared.rs#L47).
-This proposal does not add any new CCI or change their contents (modulo sorting order, whitespace).

 The existing cross-crate information files, like `search-index.js`, all are lists of elements, rendered in an specified way (e.g. as a JavaScript file with a JSON array or an HTML index page containing an unordered list).
 The current rustdoc (in `write_shared`) pushes the current crate's version of the CCI into the one that is already found in `doc`, and renders a new version.
 The rest of the proposal uses the term **part** to refer to the pre-merged, pre-rendered element of the CCI.
+This proposal does not add any new CCI or change their contents (modulo sorting order, whitespace).

 ## New file: `crate-info.json`

 The `crate-info.json` file contains the unmerged contents of a single crates' version of their corresponding CCI.
 This file is written if the flag `--write-info-json=path/to/crate-info.json` is provided.

 `crate-info.json` is a JSON object with several key-value pairs.
 Every value is a JSON array.
 Every element of the JSON array is a two-element array: a destination filename relative to the doc root, and the representation of the part.
 The representation of the part depends on the type of CCI that it describes.

+* key: `version`

+The value will be a string encoding of a version number.
+If rustdoc is provided a `--include-info-json` flag that points to a `crate-info.json` file with a version number that it cannot support, it will fail.
+Rustdoc only guarantees that it will accept `crate-info.json` files written by the same version of rustdoc.
+There is no forward or backward compatibility.
+A single-digit, incremental version number is chosen for convenience, as `crate-info.json` does not make distinctions between breaking and non-breaking changes.
+Rustdoc is the only explicitly supported consumer of `crate-info.json`.

 * key: `src-files-js`, for `doc/src-files.js`